 Mercearia Poço dos Negros

-These days this is what I think of most grocery stores in Lisbon: they’re usually set up props for tourists, selling everything they can stick the “typical” sign to (and, oh brother, anything goes), and making up profit by jacking up the prices.
-Or, they cater to very niche segments of the population (yes, I want to say hipsters), selling very niche products (in shelves for long enough until the next fad hits).
+These days, most grocery stores in Lisbon are props for tourists, selling everything they can stick the “typical” sign to and making a profit by jacking up the prices.
+Or, they cater to very niche segments of the population, selling very niche products.

-Don’t be fooled by the size of this store, you can find something from anywhere in the country there (yes, really), all sourced from small producers who craft their goods in small batches.
-I know that the “artisanal” adjective gets a bad rap these days, but this is not the case here.
+Don’t be fooled by the size of this store.
+You can find something from anywhere in the country there (yes, really), all sourced from small producers who craft their goods in small batches.
+I know that the “artisanal” adjective gets a bad reputation these days, but this is not the case here.

 Rua do Poço dos Negros 97/99